 How much time it will take for an engineer to arrive?

-How much time it will take to that engineer to fix ‘typical’ issue?
+How much time it will take for that engineer to fix a ‘typical’ issue?

 When it comes to emergencies, what response time is required?

-To help a little more, note that there are several standard SLAs to look out for:
+To help a little more, note that there are several simple, standard SLAs to look out for:

-Time to schedule a job – This is the time from a job record being created and it being scheduled into an engineer’s diary.
+Time to schedule a job i.e. the time from a job record being created to it being scheduled in an engineer’s diary.

-Time for engineer on site – This is the time it takes from the job record being created and the engineer arriving on site.
+Time for engineer on site i.e. the time it takes from the job record being created and the engineer arriving on site.

-Time for completion – This is the time it takes from the job being added and it being marked as completed.
+Time for completion i.e. the time it takes from the job being added to being completed.

-Like we said, don’t make promises you can’t keep, but if you make an effort to understand what your business is capable of and ensure you’re in a strong position to demonstrate that with confidence, you’re likely to work out SLAs that will suit both you and your customer.
+As mentioned, don’t make promises you can’t keep.
+Ensure that you truly understand what your business is capable of as this will help you deliver on what you can do with confidence.
+You’re likely to work out SLAs that will suit both you and your customer.

-Granted, you might say there’s an element of risk with the potential penalties, but you wouldn’t be providing your services if you weren’t capable of achieving success and certainly, for both you and your customer, the benefits of delivering a quality service outweighs any uncertainty.
+Granted, you might say there’s an element of risk as you take on greater contracts, but you wouldn’t be providing your services if you weren’t capable of achieving success!

-With this in mind, you’ll be better placed to benefit from the improved customer relationships, the chance to win bigger, better contracts, and the boost to your cash flow as well.
+And with this in mind, you’ll be better placed to improve customer relationships and win bigger, better contracts that boost your cash flow.

-Remember, staying on top of your SLAs is the most important thing, so alongside doing great work to meet those targets, you need to implement a system (ideally with automation on hand) to keep track.
+Remember: staying on top of your SLAs is the most important thing, so alongside doing great work to meet those targets, you need to implement a system to help you keep track.